What is Spoofing and why is it needed?

 Spoofing your User Agent

 It is possible to spoof (fake) the User Agent directly in Vivaldi, however this currently requires the use of a command line switch and the new User Agent would be sent to every website you view.
-Being able to quickly enable and disable this spoofing, or better yet making it ‘site-specific’ ensures that other websites continue to recognise Vivaldi users and thus see the growth of our user base, which helps to ensure less of these issues in the future.
+Being able to make the change ‘site-specific’ ensures that other websites continue to recognise Vivaldi users and thus see the growth of our user base, which helps to ensure less of these issues in the future.
 Therefore it is better to use a browser extension to handle this and then limit its impact to the problematic website(s).

 There are many User Agent spoofing Extensions.
-Most of them have numerous options and lots of preconfigured User Agents for very old browsers and are intended for web developer usage.
-We therefore suggest “User-Agent Switcher Single Click” because of its simplicity, which is perfect for these kinds of website workarounds.
+Most of them have preconfigured User Agents for very old browsers and are intended for web developer usage.
+We therefore suggest “User-Agent Switcher and Manager” because of its comprehensive and up to date list, of pre-configured user agents.

 Site Specific Spoofing

 To limit the effect of this extension to specific websites, click on “Options” from the extension drop down and add the domain names you wish to block to the “White-list” (remembering to click “Save” at the bottom of the Window when you are finished).